Nicolò Barella: Senior

 Barella was called up to the senior Italian senior squad by coach Gian Piero Ventura for the team's 2018 World Cup qualification against Macedonia and Albania in October 2017.
 On 10 October 2018, he made his debut under coach Roberto Mancini in a 1–1 friendly draw against Ukraine in Genoa.
 On 23 March 2019, Barella scored his first goal for Italy in a 2–0 home victory against Finland in a UEFA Euro 2020 qualifying match.

 In June 2021, Barella was included in Italy's squad for UEFA Euro 2020.
-In Italy's second group match on 16 June, he set up Manuel Locatelli second goal in an eventual 3–0 victory againstSwitzerland, which allowed Italy to advance to the round of 16.
+In Italy's second group match on 16 June, he set up Manuel Locatelli second goal in an eventual 3–0 victory against Switzerland, which allowed Italy to advance to the round of 16.
 On 2 July, he scored Italy's opening goal of the match, and later assisted Lorenzo Insigne's goal, in a 2–1 victory against Belgium in the quarter-finals of the competition.
 On 11 July, Barella won the European Championship with Italy following a 3–2 penalty shoot-out victory against England at Wembley Stadium in the final, after a 1–1 draw in extra-time; Barella started the match, but was replaced by Bryan Cristante in the second half of regulation time.
 On 10 October, Barella scored the opening goal in a 2–1 home victory against Belgium in the bronze medal match of the 2020–21 UEFA Nations League.

 On 24 March 2024, Barella was given the captain’s armband for the first time in a 2–0 friendly victory against Ecuador, in which he also scored the second goal.
 Later that June, was included in Italy's squad for UEFA Euro 2024.
 In the Azzurri's first match of the competition, he scored the winning goal in a 2–1 victory against Albania with a half-volley from the edge of the box.
 However, Italy was eliminated by Switzerland in the round of 16 following a 2–0 defeat.

+In March 2026, Italy failed to qualify for the 2026 FIFA World Cup, making it the nation's third consecutive absence from the tournament.
+Barella started in both of Italy's play-off matches, a 2–0 semi-final win over Northern Ireland and a 1–1 draw against Bosnia and Herzegovina in the final, which Italy lost 4–1 on penalties.
+In the decisive match in Zenica, Barella provided the assist for Moise Kean's opening goal, but Italy were reduced to ten men before half-time after his Inter teammate Alessandro Bastoni was sent off.